PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     BL                  Bootloader
     BL1                 1st Stage Boot Loader
     BL2                 2nd Stage Boot Loader.
 This is based on TF-A running at EL3 when the MMU is switched off.
-BL2 loads the FIP image and authenitcates FIP content.
+BL2 loads the FIP image and authenticates FIP content.
     BL31                3rd Stage Boot Loader - Part 1.
-                          - e.g. Secure Monitor running in EL1-SW.
-This stage enables the MMU.
+                          - Secure Monitor running in EL1-SW.
+This stage enables the Memory Management Unit.
     BL32                3rd Stage Boot Loader - Part 2.
-                          - e.g. OP-TEE, the secure world OS.
+                          - OP-TEE, the secure world OS.
 This typically switches to Normal World.
     BL33                3rd Stage Boot Loader - Part 3.
-                          - e.g. u-boot, the Normal World boot loader.
+                          - u-boot, the Normal World boot loader.
                           - Also referred to as Non-Trusted World Firmware (NT-FW).

     DTB                 Device Tree Binary